openbox-bio/openbox-bio.github.io/RuleSet_DSL_Full.md

   ```dsl
   has format "YYYY-MM-DD"
   ```
-See [Appendix B](#appendix-b)for formats that can be specified.
+See [Appendix B](#appendix-b) for formats that can be specified.
 Note: the current formats apply only to the date-time data type.
-In future, we hope to add additional formats like Geolocation and Currency.

 ### Presence & Uniqueness
 - **`is required`**